John Dalley: Childhood and education

 At 18, Dalley entered the prestigious Curtis Institute of Music in Philadelphia on a full scholarship.
 He studied under the concert violinist Efrem Zimbalist, Sr. who had studied at the Saint Petersburg Conservatory in Russia, under the teaching of the violinist Leopold Auer.
 Dalley gave solo recitals and played concerti, performed chamber music, and played in concert and opera orchestras.
 In a 1957 listing of Curtis recitals and events, Dalley is noted as first viola player in the production of Giacomo Puccini's opera Gianni Schicchi.
-"Curtis Institute has served as a training ground for orchestral players to fill the ranks of the Philadelphia Symphony Orchestra, although composers, organists, pianists, and singers are offered courses of study as well.
-All pupils attend on full scholarship, and admission is extremely competitive.
-Besides composers, conductors, organists, and pianists, only enough students are admitted to fill a single orchestra and an opera company.
-Accordingly, enrollment is in the range of 150 to 170 students.
-According to statistics compiled by U.S. News & World Report it held the lowest acceptance rate of any college or university, making it the most selective institution of higher education in the United States."
-Curtis produces elite, finely polished musicians who will enter their future musician's world imbued with musical excellence.
-Lifelong friends are made.

 After graduation from Curtis, Dalley joined the faculty at the Oberlin Conservatory in Ohio and played second violin in the resident string quartet, while performing regularly in recital and as soloist with orchestra.
 Eventually he moved to New York City where he free-lanced, then joined the short-lived American String Quartet with the cellist David Soyer."